The TDS community participates in traditions and annual events that support the mission. Here are some examples:

 February is career month at TDS.
 Parents are invited to their students’ classrooms to speak about or demonstrate their careers.
 All 7th graders create a project for Social Studies involving their potential future career.
-On Friday, February 27, 2015, students dressed up in attire reflecting their potential career choice!
+During February’s monthly assembly, students dress up in attire reflecting their potential career choice!

-This night is a TDS celebration of cultures from around the world.
+This day is a TDS celebration of cultures from around the world.
 Each Lower School class researches music, food, games, art, and traditions from a country and designs a display for the event.
 Individual families are encouraged to contribute a special dish, dance, piece of art, etc. that reflects their country of origin.
 Students and their families are welcome to dress in traditional attire as they share their culture and knowledge.
+Friday, April 26, 2019

 The Art Fair